Asabeneh/30-Days-Of-JavaScript/09_Day_Higher_order_functions/09_day_higher_order_functions.md

 #### Setting a time using a setTimeout

 In JavaScript, we use setTimeout higher order function to execute some action at some time in the future.
-The setTimeout global method take a callback function and a duration as a parameter.
+The setTimeout global method takes a callback function and a duration as a parameter.
 The duration is in milliseconds and the callback wait for that amount of time.

 ```js
 // syntax